-Few days ago, I have posted a guide – VirtualBox Is Not Opening After Updating Harfbuzz In Arch Linux.
+Few days ago, I have posted a guide - VirtualBox Is Not Opening After Updating Harfbuzz In Arch Linux.
 I fixed that error by downgrading Harfbuzz to its lower version.
-It worked for me, and I have issues so far.
+It worked for me, and I have no issues so far.
 Also, I have already written a guide that described how to Install fonts and improve font rendering quality in Arch Linux a while ago.
-We have done this using infinality-bundle created and developed by bohoomil, who is gone missing/unresponsive for few months now.
+We have done this using infinality-bundle created and developed by bohoomil, who is gone missing/unresponsive for a few months now.
 While searching for an alternative method, I came across a promising guide posted in GitHub by a fellow Linux user cryzed.
 I tried it, and It really helped me to fix the Harfbuzz and Infinality issue in my Arch Linux.
 So, I made this guide for those who are struggling with the same issue.
 The following guide is completely based the article written by cryzed.
 All credit goes to the original author.

 Fix The Harfbuzz And Infinality Issue In Arch Linux